williamgilpin/howto/osx_bugs.md

 ## MATLAB MEX files won't compile

 + Append the MATLAB.app/bin to the FRONT of your path, then retry the install.
-The issue is that TeXLive has a Polish language command with the same name, which should should not recieve preference
+The issue is that TeXLive has a Polish language command with the same name.

 + Check to see where within XCode the current MACOSX10.?.sdk file resides.
 On my system this was located at:

 	/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.13.sdk

 + There's a hard-coded path inside MATLAB's mexopts clang files that might not include recent macOS releases.
-These need to be manually edited (seriously) to include recent releases
+These need to be manually edited to include recent releases

 	/Applications/MATLAB_R2014a.app/bin/maci64/mexopts/clang_maci64.xml
 	/Applications/MATLAB_R2014a.app/bin/maci64/mexopts/clang++_maci64.xml